kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-sync.rst

    allows one or more coroutines to wait until they are notified by another coroutine.

-   A new :class:`Lock` object is created and used as the underlying lock.
+   If the *lock* argument is given and not ``None``, it must be a :class:`Lock` object, and it is used as the underlying lock.
+Otherwise, a new :class:`Lock` object is created and used as the underlying lock.

    .. method:: acquire()